This applesauce bread is perfectly moist and tender, and needs just one bowl to make! No eggs and no dairy needed, it needs just two minutes prep!

 As soon as the weather cools down, my oven goes into overdrive, and on an almost daily basis, I’ll be getting my bake on.

-At the very beginning of Fall, I always whip up a big batch of homemade applesauce.
+At the very beginning of fall, I always whip up a big batch of homemade applesauce.
 This is not only to eat on its own (I’m not the only one, am I?) but to use in plenty of baked goods.
 If I’m not using it to make some applesauce cake or oatmeal cookies, it’s being used in a loaf of applesauce bread.

+Okay, can we just lament on how good this quick bread is?
 The texture is moist and fluffy in the middle and has a tender crumb.
 It’s pleasantly sweet and full of warming spices like cinnamon and nutmeg.

 How do you make applesauce bread?